 Exhibit 5.2 shows how sensitive and specific measures might have different types of errors.
-In this exhibit, we assume that we have the posterior probability of mortality, as predicted by MM index.
-One must to assume that when the probability is above a fixed cutoff number, the prediction is that the patient dies.
+In this exhibit, we assume that we have the posterior probability of mortality, as predicted by the MM index.
+One must assume that when the probability is above a fixed cutoff number, the prediction is that the patient dies.
 Exhibit 5.2 shows how, at a particular cutoff, the sensitivity and specificity of the predictions can be calculated using the following code:

 [LIST FORMAT]